ukwa/ukwa-ui/README.md

 * Install a git client of your choice.
 * Clone this repository.

+You can then run the code using the `run-against-docker.sh`.
+This helper script uses Docker Compose to start up two Solr services and then runs the UI using Maven.

+There are scripts to populate the Solr services with example data, but the example data is not stored in this repository and is currently available on upon request.

+### Running from IntelliJ

+Alternatively, you can run code from IntelliJ, and configure it to use the same Solr services.
+Note that the username and password are not needed to run against local services.

 * Install [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 * Open the code in IntelliJ IDEA.
 * Go to Run -> Edit Configurations.